-- 2.3 USE AND DEVELOPMENT OF LOCAL RESERVES - 2.31 A person must not - - a) use a Local Reserve; or - b) commence or carry out development on a Local Reserve, without first having obtained development approval under Part 7 of the deemed provisions. - 2.3.2 In determining an application for development approval the local government is to have due regard to - - a) the matters set out in clause 67 of the deemed provisions. - b) the ultimate purpose intended for the Reserve. - 4.5 SITE AND DEVELOPMENT STANDARDS AND REQUIREMENTS - 4.5.1 Table 2 sets out the site and development requirements for each of the zones which may be varied and/or supplemented by the local government at its discretion to suit any specific requirements. - 4.5.2 The local government in determining applications for any development may require such development to comply generally with the standards required for the relevant zone as stipulated in Table 2 to ensure that the scale, nature, design, general appearance and impact of any proposed use/s is compatible with the objectives of the zone in which the development is proposed and the general purposes and aims of the Scheme.
+2.3 USE AND DEVELOPMENT OF LOCAL RESERVES 2.31 - A person must not - a) - use a Local Reserve; or b) - commence or carry out development on a Local Reserve, without first having obtained development approval under Part 7 of the deemed provisions.
+2.3.2 - In determining an application for development approval the local government is to have due regard to - a) - the matters set out in clause 67 of the deemed provisions. b) - the ultimate purpose intended for the Reserve.
+2.3.1 & 2.3.2 - The location of proposed development Stage 9a & 9b are on Local Scheme Reserve land zoned 'Public Purpose - Church'.
+St Joseph's Secondary School is a Private School and is linked to the applicable Reserve purpose.
+A development application has been submitted to which development approval is sought.
+COMPLIES 4.5 SITE AND DEVELOPMENT STANDARDS AND REQUIREMENTS 4.5.1 - Table 2 sets out the site and development requirements for each of the zones which may be varied and/or supplemented by the local government at its discretion to suit any specific requirements.
+4.5.2 - The local government in determining applications for any development may require such development to comply generally with the 4.5.1 & 4.5.2 No setback is provided for land zoned 'Public Purpose'.
+The proposed development is considered appropriate subject to modification to provide a landscaping buffer to the proposed oval (via stepped retaining) and the setback of the classrooms and solid boundary wall of 1.2m with the installation of vegetation screening in this location assists in reducing visual impact.